How to Reheat Pizza

 Reheating Pizza in the Oven

 This is my absolute favourite way to heat up a one-day-old pizza.
 Reheating in the oven will create a taste almost as good as the night before.
 Think wood-fired, crispy crust, gooey cheese, and sizzling meats and veggies!

 Now, just like each method described in this guide, there are some downfalls you want to keep in mind.
 Here are the cons of reheating pizza in the oven:

-Believe us when we say that it is worth the wait as long as you have at least half a pizza ready to reheat.
-Anything less than this will be inefficient, and we suggest you consider our next method: heating it on a skillet.
+Believe me when I say that it is worth the wait as long as you have at least half a pizza ready to reheat.
+Anything less than this will be inefficient, and I suggest you consider the next method: heating it on a skillet.

 How to reheat pizza in the oven?
-We’ll cover this next!
+I’ll cover this next!

 - Preheat oven to 177℃ (350℉).

 - Place the pizza on a piece of foil and place it directly on the rack.
 This will result in even heating from top to bottom.

 - Bake for 10 minutes.
 If you like your pizza extra crispy, bake for longer.
 You want to make sure the pizza is baked through and cheese is melted.